Patient Workbook · Seizure Management

 I take metformin — depletes B12; B12 deficiency causes neurological effects including increased excitability

-I take a daily antihistamine (Benadryl, Zyrtec, Allegra) — anticholinergic burden; Benadryl lowers seizure threshold at regular doses
+I take a daily antihistamine (Benadryl, Zyrtec, Allegra) — Benadryl (diphenhydramine) lowers seizure threshold; anticholinergic burden compounds in combination with other medications

 I am currently taking or recently completed a course of antibiotics — see Antibiotics section below